jpadial15/ALEXIS_pipeline/pipeline/README.md

 # ALEXIS by Parts:
 There are 4 main scripts that make up the ALEXIS pipeline.
 The four scripts are:
 ### 1. ALEXIS_download_data.py
+- quick run: change lines 84 and 85 to include a list of flare classes and flare datetimes you are interested in running.
 ### 2. ALEXIS_02_create_initialize_files.py
+- quick run: once data for your flares is downloaded, ALEXIS_02_create_initialize_files.py can be run without further modification.
 ### 3. ALEXIS_03_create_wd_w_init_files_before_hyperspectral.py
+- quick run: once initialization files have been created, ALEXIS_03_create_wd_w_init_files_before_hyperspectral.py can be run without further modification.
 ### 4. create_peakfinder_scale_02.py
+- quick run: once hyperspectral candidates are created, create_peakfinder_scale_02.py can be run without further modification.

 # 1. Download data: